ericPantarotto/react_completeGuide/_notes/notes.md

 ### Scroll-based Animations

 `useTransform` returns the transformed value, it actually wraps this in a so-called motion value object so that it does not re-render this component function every time we scroll, but instead manages this transformed value behind the scenes without causing the component function to re-render. **So that this entire animation does not impact the component render cycle**.

+## React Patterns & Best Practices

+### Sharing Cross-Components State when working with Compound Components

+**<span style='color: #495fcb'> Note:** If we wanted to make sure that such components as `AccordionTitle`, `AccordionContent`, `AccordionItem` could never be used outside of the `Accordion` context, and not be accessed by other components, we would merge all these components in a single file, and be accessed only through `Accordion` component function.
 <!---
 [comment]: it works with text, you can rename it how you want